dart-lang/language/working/1426-extension-types/feature-specification-views.md

 there is no help detecting that some of those locations are treating the tree incorrectly according to the schema.

-If views are available then we can declare a set of view types with operations that are tailored to work correctly with the given schema and its subschemas.
+If view classes are available then we can declare a set of view types with operations that are tailored to work correctly with the given schema and its subschemas.
 This is less error-prone and more maintainable than the approach where the tree is handled with static type `dynamic` everywhere.

 Here's an example that shows the core of that scenario.
 The schema that we're assuming allows for nested `List<dynamic>` with numbers at the